Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 A screen at heliocentric distance \(d_{\rm occ}\) creates a Fresnel scale

 where \(\lambda\) is the observing wavelength.
 Adopting \(\lambda=550\,\mathrm{nm}\) and \(d_{\rm occ}=40\,\mathrm{AU}\), we find

 The corresponding angular resolution is

 Thus, a screen at 40 AU can in principle resolve features at \(\sim63\,\mu\)as.
-By comparison, an Earth‐radius planet at 10 pc subtends \(\theta_{\rm p}\approx8.5\,\mu\)as (\ref{eq:theta_planet}), so mapping its disk would require either much shorter \(\lambda\) or a more distant screen—both of which pose significant technical challenges.
+By comparison, an Earth-radius planet at 10 pc subtends \(\theta_{\rm p}\approx8.5\,\mu\)as (\ref{eq:theta_planet}), so mapping its disk would require either much shorter \(\lambda\) or a more distant screen---both of which pose significant technical challenges.